Total positivity in exponential families with application to binary variables: Totally positive Ising models

 The sufficient statistics based on the observations $x^{1},\ldots, x^n$ are the first and second order moments

 Strictly speaking we should ignore the diagonal elements of $M$, but since they are all deterministically equal to $1$, this does not matter for the following considerations.
-In addition, for a graphical model on $G=(V,E)$, the entries $M_{ij}$ for $ij\not\in E$ should be ignored.
+In addition, for a graphical Ising model on $G=(V,E)$ --- i.e.\ where we assume $J_{ij}=0$ unless $ij\in E$ --- the entries $M_{ij}$ for $ij\not\in E$ should be ignored.
 The associated \emph{mean value parameters} are